 New suppliers of materials are subject to a risk-oriented supplier audit covering quality, compliance, environmental and social concerns.
 In addition, we conduct audits of existing suppliers based on a priority matrix covering the same matters.

-The audit touches “labour and ethics” issues including
+The audit touches “labour and ethics” issues including:

-- Forced labour
+- Forced labour;

-- Child labour
+- Child labour;

-- Discrimination based on race, colour, age, gender, sexual orientation, ethnicity, disability, pregnancy, religion, political affiliation, union membership or marital status
+- Discrimination based on race, colour, age, gender, sexual orientation, ethnicity, disability, pregnancy, religion, political affiliation, union membership or marital status;

-- Freedom of association
+- Freedom of association;

-- Health and safety
+- Health and safety;

-- Corruption and bribery
+- Corruption and bribery; and

-- Protection of intellectual property
+- Protection of intellectual property.

 8.5.
 Training